 Many studies show that adopting a Mediterranean-type diet reduces the risk of cardiovascular diseases and improves the survival of patients with coronary heart disease.

-It is now clearly established that replacing saturated fats with unsaturated fats (monounsaturated or polyunsaturated) is associated with a significant reduction in the risk of cardiovascular disease.
+A study reports that regular consumption of avocado is associated with a significant reduction in the risk of coronary heart disease.

 Tobacco and e-cigarettes